Pierre Cauchon

 Pierre Cauchon (/fr/; 1371 - 18 December 1442) was a French Catholic prelate who served as Bishop of Beauvais from 1420 to 1432.
-He was a strong partisan of English interests in France during the latter years of the Hundred Years' War.
-He was the judge in the trial of Joan of Arc and played a key role in her execution.
-The Catholic Church overturned his verdict in 1456.
+He was a partisan of Burgundian and English interests in France during the latter years of the Hundred Years' War.
+In 1431, he served as judge in the trial of Joan of Arc, which found her guilty of heresy, and played a key role in her execution.
+In 1432, he was appointed as the Bishop of Lisieux, serving until his death in 1442.
+He was buried in Lisieux Cathedral.
+The Catholic Church overturned the verdict of Joan of Arc's trial in 1456.

 Background

-Cauchon came from a middle-class family in Rheims.
-He entered the clergy as a teenager and went to Paris, where he studied at the University of Paris.
-Cauchon was a brilliant student in the liberal arts.
-He followed with studies in canon law and theology and became a priest.
+Cauchon came from a middle-class or minor noble family in Reims.
+He entered the clergy and attended the University of Paris, earning a licentiate in canon law in 1398.
+During this time, he had acquired the canonicate of Châlons and a prebendary of Égriselles.
+In 1403, he became rector of the university.

 Early career

-By 1404, Cauchon was curé of Égliselles and sought a post near Rheims.
-He defended the University of Paris in a quarrel against Toulouse.
+In 1407, Cauchon was part of a mission from the crown of France to attempt to reconcile the Western Schism between the rival claimants to the papacy: Avignonian Antipope Benedict XIII and Pope Gregory XII.
+Although the delegation failed to achieve its goal, it raised Cauchon's prestige as a negotiator, and he became canon at both Rheims and Beauvais.

 Cauchon sought advancement through noble patronage.
 He allied himself with Duke John the Fearless of Burgundy and later his successor, Philip the Good.

-In 1407, Cauchon was part of a mission from the crown of France to attempt to reconcile the Schism between the rival claimants to the papacy: Boniface IX and Gregory XII.
-Although the delegation failed to achieve its goal, it raised Cauchon's prestige as a negotiator.

 Upon Cauchon's return, he found Paris in turmoil over the assassination of the Duke of Orléans under orders from John the Fearless.
-Many suspected that the duke had been having an affair with Queen Isabeau.
-University theologians sympathized with John and published a justification of the assassination as tyrannicide by arguing that the Duke of Orléans had been planning to usurp the throne.
+Many university theologians sympathized with John and published a justification of the assassination as tyrannicide by arguing that the Duke of Orléans had been planning to usurp the throne.

-It is also known that Cauchon had been the dean of the University of Paris, where he had studied, and that, by 1423, he became Henry VI of England's personal counsellor.

 The choice of the Burgundian party

 The French Estates-General opened in 1413 to raise funds for an expected war against the English.
 Cauchon formed part of a commission charged with proposing sanctions and reforms.
 During the riots of that year he was associated with the Burgundians and the Cabochiens (radical reformers) and was later banished from Paris on May 14, 1414.
 The next year, Cauchon became the official ambassador of the Duke of Burgundy.
-Bishop Cauchon supported the election of Pope Martin V. Shortly afterward, Cauchon became archdeacon of Chartres; canon of Rheims, Châlons, and Beauvais; and chaplain of the Duke of Burgundy.
+Bishop Cauchon supported the election of Pope Martin V. Shortly afterward, Cauchon became archdeacon of Chartres; canon of Reims, Châlons, and Beauvais; and chaplain of the Duke of Burgundy.
 Cauchon took part in the royal marriage negotiations surrounding the Treaty of Troyes.
 He became Bishop of Beauvais in 1420.